How to choose the right credit card for you

 Credit card annual fees vary widely, from cards with no annual fee to premium rewards cards with annual fees in the hundreds of dollars.
 It comes down to doing the math — weighing the value of the rewards you’ll earn and the perks you’ll get against the cost of the annual fee.

 For example, the Chase Sapphire Reserve®, which consistently ranks as one of the best travel credit cards, has a hefty $550 annual fee that isn’t waived the first year.
-But as a cardholder, you’ll get valuable perks like an annual $300 travel credit and Lyft and DoorDash credits.
+But as a cardholder, you’ll get valuable perks like an annual $300 travel credit and Lyft credits.
 And you’ll earn 50,000 Chase Ultimate Rewards points as a welcome bonus after spending $4,000 on purchases in the first three months from account opening.

 So, don’t let a card’s annual fee scare you off.
 Some of the most valuable rewards cards come with annual fees that are easily offset by a welcome bonus and ongoing benefits.